Baytown, Texas: Culture

 The Downtown Arts District is home to a plethora of different arts and cultures programs such as the Baytown Little Theater, Lee College Performing Arts Center, Art Gallery of Baytown, and the Baytown Public Art Program.
 The Baytown Little Theater is a community theater in Baytown run entirely by volunteers.
 The theater has been in operation for more than 55 years and is one of the longest continuously running community theaters in Texas.
 The theater typically produces six shows each year from September to August, with each show giving seven performances.
-The Baytown Little Theater is known for their summer musical.
-Past performances include The Wizard of Oz and Disney's Little Mermaid.

 The Lee College Performing Arts Center hosts a number of theater performances, symphony performances, and art exhibits year around.
 The Baytown Symphony Orchestra, in residence at Lee College Performing Arts Center, performs several concerts throughout the year for the enjoyment of the public.

 The Art Gallery of Baytown is also in the Downtown Arts District, and houses the Art League of Baytown.
 The Art League was organized in 1954 and incorporated as a Texas non-profit corporation in 1963.
 The gallery features works of art created by local artists.
 There is also a variety of gifts available for purchase such as paintings, pottery, jewelry, stained glass, photos, cards and other unique art.

 In the Downtown Arts District are the roots of the Baytown Public Art Program spearheaded by the City of Baytown Tourism Division.
 Overseeing the program is the Public Art Visioning Committee with members from the Art League of Baytown, Lee College Art Department, Sterling Municipal Library, Parks and Recreation Department, and the Baytown Tourism Division.